Zaynstir/CSPproject/README.md

 2. Have three short answer response questions
 3. Right click the first input text box and go to inspect element
 4. Find the name of the input text field (i.e. entry.00000101).
-5. Copy the whole name and go to alert.js
+5. Copy the whole name and go to matrix.js (Assuming you have it downloaded)
 6.